featured image ornaments

 If you are visiting from Cindy’s at DIY Beautify welcome.
 Cindy has such style and amazing crafting ideas.
 Her ways to add a rustic cozy Christmas style are full of information and inspiration.

-Why do I begin coming up with a game plan and preparing for Christmas early?
-Many have opinions about Christmas in July; however, this is the time I begin gathering my thoughts for holiday time.
+Why do I begin developing a game plan and preparing for Christmas early?

 graphic for Christmas in July